Easy WebGL Hosting with PlayFlow

 - Verify TLS is enabled in PlayFlow port settings

-- Check that client is using the TLS hostname (not IP address)
+- Check that the client is using the TLS host copied from the server details (not an IP address)

 - Ensure “Use WSS” is enabled in Bayou

-- Confirm the correct external port is configured
+- Confirm the external port matches the value from your server’s

 Multiple Transports Issue